Half-Elf Core Race SRD

 The arranged marriages favored by the Mith Eldar have produced lineages of half-elves that bear a distinctive familial look.
 Mithori Half-Elves are fair skinned and have dark hair (commonly black, dark red, or even dark violet) and light eyes (green, grey, and blue most commonly).
 They sport the embroidered clothing that is currently fashionable among the Mithori.

 The Taer Belthil have a distinctive look, possessing powder-white skin that rarely (if ever) tans.
 Males have pale hair in shades of white, blond or grey, while females have dark hair in shades of black or deep brown.
 Both sexes have eye colors that vary from dark brown to bright green.
 Men keep their hair cropped short while women often sport elaborate hairstyles.
-They favor warm clothing woven from plant fiber.
+Sometimes one of the Taer Belthil will feel a strong pull towards their opposite gender.
+These people are called the two-souled, and they may undergo a long, complex ritual to permanently transform their physical bodies into their ideal gender.
+These rites are as much a spiritual journey as arcane ritual.
+The Taer Belthil favor warm clothing woven from plant fiber and animal furs.

 The society of Mithndor is unique, in that the majority of the population (approximately 60%) is Half-Elven.
 Centuries of selective breeding and arranged marriages has made most Mithori Elf-Blooded to one degree or another.
 The nation is considered by many Half Elves as their “homeland, and many half elves from other parts of the Realm eventually emigrate to Mithndor.

 The Taer Belthil are a culture of semi-nomadic half-elves that live in the valley between The Great Northern and Coldwood Forests.
 They are generations removed from any direct human or elven ancestor and are unfamiliar with the sense of alienation that often plagues other half-elves.